 Annual Loeb Lecture

 For the past 10 years a Loeb alum or a close collaborator of the Fellowship has delivered the Annual Loeb Lecture on the Friday before the Annual Meeting in May.
 Past lecturers have included Barbara Hoidn (LF ’00), Toni Griffin (LF ’98), Carter Wiseman (LF ’85), Rahul Mehrotra (professor and chair of the department of urban planning and design), Reese Fayde (LF ’79) and Cathleen McGuigan (LF '93).
-This year the lecture will be given by retiring Loeb curator Jim Stockard on May 9.
+This year the lecture was given by retiring Loeb curator Jim Stockard.